-Online learning theory/Instructional Design training resources: Book an Instructional Design Consultation, or take the Introduction to Teaching Online (fully online course by the PDC) & Overview of instructional design theories, Flipping the Classroom & Gamification (+ Jeopardy Game Template), Scenario-Based Learning, Scaffolding, Micro-Learning, Formative vs Summative Assessments, Establishing Regular & Effective Contact tutorial video and Enable Synchronous Contact Tools in Canvas, Peralta Equity Rubric.
+Online learning theory/Instructional Design training resources: Book an Instructional Design Consultation, or take the Introduction to Teaching Online (fully online course by the PDC) & Overview of instructional design theories, Flipping the Classroom & Gamification (+ Jeopardy Game Template), Scenario-Based Learning, Scaffolding, Micro-Learning, Formative vs Summative Assessments, Establishing Regular & Effective Contact tutorial video, Enable Synchronous Contact Tools in Canvas, Peralta Equity Rubric.
 You can use any of these resources or schedule an instructional design consultation

 Webinar: Online Course Usability (from @One)